jycouet/jyc.dev/src/lib/content/2024-05-08-the-switch-to-remult.md

 All this, just from this one shot generator reading from my db schema!

 ::: tip
-I think that it's important to mention that it's a one shot generator, as after my SSoT are my entities, annd everything will be derived from it (including migrations !)
+I think that it's important to mention that it's a one shot generator, as after my SSoT are my entities, and everything will be derived from it (including migrations!)
 :::

-My project was using Prisma, and no I didn't remove prisma in 1 afternoon!
-In real life project, things takes time...
-You have complexe queries, you want to make sure everything still work, etc etc...
-So I had Prisma & Remult in parallel for a few weeks, and it's fine, it's the backend.
+My project was using Prisma, and no I didn't remove Prisma in one afternoon!
+In real life projects, things take time...
+You have complex queries, you want to make sure everything still works, etc., etc. So I had Prisma & Remult running in parallel for a few weeks, and it's fine, it's the backend.
 Like this I'm confident to move step by step.

 ## Let's take move advantage

-Now, let's use also remult in the frontend!
-On my side, I'm using Svelte, and the thing is that remult works with all frontends, so pick yours!
+Now, let's also use Remult in the frontend!
+On my side, I'm using Svelte, and the thing is that Remult works with all frontends, so pick yours!

 Let's say, I want to have a list of sales on my page, I will do: